Doravado/samuel_portfolio/index.md

 - Won the 3rd place against MSM and MBA teams in case competition judged by Fortune 500 executives.

 - Collaborated with teammates and recommended a blue ocean strategy for SAMSUNG to gain Gen Z customers in the U.S. by utilizing marketing models.

-Responsible for qualitative analysis of customer segmentation, media strategy, campaign effect, and budget recommendation.
+- Responsible for qualitative analysis of customer segmentation, media strategy, campaign effect, and budget recommendation.

 - Presented the final strategy and marketing campaign plan to judges with teammates.
-Answered judges' questions and communicated strategy thought processes with a quantification of the impact.
+Answered judges' questions and communicated strategy thought processes.

 ![](/image/samsung.png)